Similarities in those with ASD

-- You/ your friend may get stuck on a previous topic, sounding a bit awkward.
+- May get stuck on a previous topic, sounding a bit awkward.

-- You/ your friend may sound as if you are giving a lecture with little, if any, input from other friends.
+- Could sound as if you are giving a lecture with little, if any, input from other friends.

-- You/ your friend may continue on this subject despite the shrinking group of friends, as one by one they go on their way.
+- May continue on this subject despite the shrinking group of friends, as one by one, they go on their way.

-- You/ your friend may repeat the same phrase or question over and over, despite reassurances and answers.
+- Repeat the same phrase or question over and over, despite reassurances and answers.

-- You/ your friend may go ahead with the regular plan, causing worry, discomfort, and possible injury to yourself and others.
+- Go ahead with the original plan, causing worry, discomfort, and possible injury to yourself and others.

-- You/ your friend may seek comfort in a preferred topic or activity despite the expectations of the current environment, creating an uncomfortable atmosphere.
+- Seek comfort in a preferred topic or activity despite the expectations of the current environment.

-- You/ your friend may rock, fidget, or use a repetitive movement to self-soothe.
+- May rock, fidget or use a repetitive movement to self-soothe.